apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

       See ":ref:`source-nat-priv-gw`".

-   - **Bypass VLAN id/range overlap**: Bypasses the check for a VLAN overlap.
+   - **Bypass VLAN id/range overlap**: (Administrators only) Bypasses the check for a VLAN overlap.
 This way multiple networks with the same VLAN can be created

+   -  **Associated Network**: The L2 or Isolated network this private gateway is associated to.
+This private network will use the same VLAN as the associated network.

    -  **ACL**: Controls both ingress and egress traffic on a VPC private gateway.
 By default, all the traffic is blocked.